ewzeng/cs-notes/gitbook/computer_security/crypto/hash.md

-# Hash Functions
+# Cryptographic Hash Functions

 We have seen how cryptography can be used to ensure confidentiality of messages.
 Now we will look at how cryptography can ensure integrity and authenticity of messages.

 - __Integrity__: a message has not been tampered with
 - __Authenticity__: a message has not been tampered with and the author of the message can be verified

-But before we get into integrity and authenticity, we first must discuss hash functions.
+But before we get into integrity and authenticity, we first must discuss cryptographic hash functions.

 ## Cryptographic Hash Functions